Hieromon/AutoConnect/mkdocs/faq.md

 #define PB_DEBUG
 ```

-[^2]: `PageBuilder.h` file exists in the `libraries/PageBuilder/src` directory under your sketch folder.
+[^2]: `PageBuilder.h` exists in the `libraries/PageBuilder/src` directory under your sketch folder.

 ### 4. Reports the issue to AutoConnect repository on Github

 If you can not solve AutoConnect problems please report to [Issues](https://github.com/Hieromon/AutoConnect/issues).
 And please make your question comprehensively, not a statement.
-Include all relevant information to start the problem diagnostics as follows:
+Include all relevant information to start the problem diagnostics as follows:[^3]

-* [x] Hardware module
+* [ ] Hardware module
-* [x] Arduino core version (Including the upstream tag ID.)
+* [ ] Arduino core version Including the upstream commit ID (It is necessary)
-* [x] Operating System which you use
+* [ ] Operating System which you use
+* [ ] Your smartphone OS and version if necessary (Especially Android)
+* [ ] Your AP information (IP, channel) if related
-* [x] lwIP variant
+* [ ] lwIP variant
-* [x] Problem description
+* [ ] Problem description
-* [x] If you have a STACK DUMP decoded result with formatted by the code block tag
+* [ ] If you have a STACK DUMP decoded result with formatted by the code block tag
-* [x] The sketch code with formatted by the code block tag (Reduce to the reproducible minimum code for the problem)
+* [ ] The sketch code with formatted by the code block tag (Reduce to the reproducible minimum code for the problem)
-* [x] Debug messages output
+* [ ] Debug messages output (Including arduino core)

+[^3]:Without this information, the reproducibility of the problem is reduced, making diagnosis and analysis difficult.